trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

   3. \<urlToGitRepo\> - like `https://github.com/truffle-box/bare-box`
   4. \<sshUrlToGitRepo\> - like `git@github.com:truffle-box/bare-box`

-Also note you can add a `#` followed branch name to the end of all of the above formats to unbox from a specific branch - like `truffle-box/bare-box#myBranch`
+Also note that you can add a `#` followed by a branch name to the end of all of the above formats to unbox from a specific branch - for example, you could use `truffle-box/bare-box#myBranch`

 ### version